The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 reliable operation from the sniffer.

-The use of single cell NiCd or NiMh batteries is generally not recommended as their
+capacity NiMh batteries but this is generally not recommended as their terminal

-considered if the sniffer is used regularly.
-Keep in mind that the battery will always
+considered if the sniffer is used very regularly.
+But keep in mind that the sniffer

 The above graph shows the discharge rates of the typical battery options.
 It shows that